Plum165/Fintech-Hackathon-2026/README.md

-# PandaPay — Open Payments Hackathon 2026
+# Zen-i — Open Payments Hackathon 2026

 Interest-free split payments for the unbanked, powered by the **Interledger Protocol**.